-Primary lymphoma of the orbit corresponds to one of the commonest orbital tumours and accounts for as much as half of all orbital malignancies.
-It is a B-cell non-Hodgkin lymphoma, and in most cases arises from mucosa-associated lymphoid tissue.
+Primary lymphoma of the orbit is one of the commonest orbital tumours and accounts for as much as half of all orbital malignancies.
+It is a B-cell non-Hodgkin lymphoma, and in most cases arises from mucosa-associated lymphoid tissue (MALT).

 Orbital lymphomas account for only 2% of all lymphomas but constitute 5-15% of all extranodal lymphomas and approximately 50% of all primary orbital malignancies in adults 1,6.

-This possible infective aetiology may explain the probable increase in incidence of orbital lymphomas (see below) 3.
+The possible infective aetiology may explain the probable increase in the incidence of orbital lymphomas (see below) 3.

-Typically patients are between 50 and 70 years of age, and no gender predilection is recognised 6.
+Typically patients are between 50 and 70 years of age, with no recognised gender predilection 6.

 Clinical presentation is variable as any part of the orbit can be involved.
 In 25% of patients the conjunctiva is involved, in which case patients demonstrate a 'salmon red patch' of swollen conjunctiva 1.